Wet floors: Slip and Fall Hazard for You

 DO YOU HAVE A SLIP AND FALL INJURY CASE?

-Have you or someone you know suffered a serious injury from a fall?
-If so, do not wait—talk to a personal injury attorney today.
+Talk to a personal injury attorney who can help you determine whether you have a valid claim.
 Missouri follows a comparative negligence rule, meaning that although you could be partially at fault, you could still be eligible for compensation.

 What makes a slip, trip, or fall a premises liability case?
 The presence of a neglected hazard—like a wet floor—that the property owner failed to address.